openstack/openstack-ansible/doc/source/install-guide/configure-cinder.rst

                  iscsi_ip_address: "{{ storage_address }}"
                limit_container_types: cinder_volume

-If you rather use another backend (like Ceph, NetApp, etc.) in a container instead of bare metal, you may edit the ``/etc/openstack_deploy/env.d/cinder.yml`` and remove the ``is_metal: true`` stanza under the cinder_volumes_container properties.
+To use another backend in a
+container instead of bare metal, edit the ``/etc/openstack_deploy/env.d/cinder.yml`` and remove the ``is_metal: true`` stanza under the ``cinder_volumes_container`` properties.

-Configuring Cinder to use Ceph
+Configuring cinder to use Ceph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order for Cinder to use Ceph it will be necessary to configure for both
+In order for cinder to use Ceph, it is necessary to configure for both
 the API and backend.
 When using any forms of network storage
-(iSCSI, NFS, Ceph ) for cinder, the API containers can be considered
+(iSCSI, NFS, Ceph) for cinder, the API containers can be considered
-as backend servers, so a separate storage host is not required.
+as backend servers.
+A separate storage host is not required.

-In ``env.d/cinder.yml`` remove/disable ``is_metal: true``
+In ``env.d/cinder.yml`` remove ``is_metal: true``

 #.
 List of target hosts on which to deploy the cinder API.
-It is recommended
+We recommend
    that a minumum of three target hosts are used for this service.

    .. code-block:: yaml